KDSPY vs Publisher Rocket: Which Platform Is Better for Kindle Book Keyword Research?

 AMS Keyword Research Functions

 Running advertisements for your new Kindle book is an important part of the marketing process.
-You will need to choose keywords that target your specific genre and category.
+You will need to choose and analyze keywords that target your specific genre and category.
 Tools like KDSPY vs Publisher Rocket can help with these research functions.

 KDSPY is not designed to perform research for AMS keywords, though there is a way around the shortcomings.